-Bogbean was the only assemblage with greater number of plots identified by cluster analysis in 2019, suggesting that marsh-wide prevalence of this assemblage could be increasing.

-These edaphic shifts may also be driving homogenization and disappearance of species across all assemblages, as fewer species are able to tolerate increasingly saturated conditions.
+Because Bogbean was the only assemblage with greater number of plots identified by cluster analysis in 2019, this suggests that marsh-wide prevalence of this assemblage could be increasing.
+Edaphic shifts may also be driving homogenization and disappearance of species across all assemblages, as fewer species are able to tolerate increasingly saturated conditions.

-May also suggest importance of dendritic channels: stability of channels may provide mechanistic insight to drivers of microsite edaphic conditions and entry points of invasive species into the community.

 Recruitment of new species is dependent on many factors.
 Regional pools of propagules (seeds, clonal fragments) are required to disperse into a site, and suitable conditions must exist to recruit the propagules into the population.
 If remnant habitats such as Ladner Marsh are becoming more homogenous, species diversity is being lost from the dispersal network.
 If edaphic processes are limiting the habitat heterogeneity and conditions sufficient for propagule grounding and recruitment into the community, then diverse species composition is not possible, even if propagules are present.

-Broader impacts & recommendations.
+Broader impacts & recommendations

-Conservation and restoration of TFMs is a management priority (e.g., Canada’s Sea Level Rise Adaptation programs & major funding given to BC SRIF/CRF for salmonid habitat).

-Major objectives of these programs focus on habitat creation, with success targeted on 50-100-year horizons.
+Management initiatives such as Canada’s Coastal Restoration Fund or British Columbia’s Salmon Restoration and Innovation Fund or Sea Level Rise Adaptation programs target successes on 50-100 year horizons.
+Understanding what community stability looks like within this timescale is useful to agency managers wanting to maintain or create shoreline communities for immediate habitat conservation or floodwater protection initiatives.

-Sites with a longer conservation history, such as the South Arm Marshes WMA are often used as ‘reference’ conditions for evaluating restoration success.

-Therefore, it is important to understand what plant community stability looks like in TFMs, and whether remnant TFMs used as reference are persisting over these timescales.
+In the absence of ideal reference conditions, sites with a longer conservation history, such as the South Arm Marshes WMA may be used as ‘reference’ conditions for evaluating restoration success.
+Before selecting sites to use as benchmarks, it is important to understand rates of change within the site, and whether sites are persisting over decadal timescales.
+Relatively undisturbed sites may be the best extant examples of expected ecological conditions.
+Wherever these sites exist, land managers should prioritize monitoring to preserve reference to historical conditions, and establish mechanistic explanations for changes over time.

+Acknowledgements